|Guide||♦||98 Triplogs||0 Topics|

-To get to the park, from central Phoenix, take Loop 202 east to Beeline Highway (SR 87).
+From central Phoenix, to get to the park, take Loop 202 east to Beeline Highway (SR 87).
 Continue northeast on SR 87 to Shea Blvd.
 Travel west on Shea Blvd. to Saguaro Blvd.; turn north.
 Continue through Town of Fountain Hills to Fountain Hills Blvd; turn right and travel four miles to the McDowell Mountain Regional Park entrance.

 This hike begins at the place known as the "Trailhead Staging Area".
 The actual insertion point onto the Pemberton Trail (which takes you to the clockwise startpoint of the Scenic Trail) is at (33.69088, -111.718422).
 From the insertion point to the Scenic Trail turn off is about 0.90 mile with an elevation change of 45 feet and a very minimal 60 AEG.
 This piece of the loop can arguably be divided into five small legs.
 The first leg is about 0.10 mile and takes you from the insertion point to the fork with the Pemberton Trail heading north and the Scenic Trail heading east.
 Follow the Pemberton Trail 0.11 mile north to a bend to the left which curves to the right until the next bend to the left in 0.22 mile.
 In 0.17 mile, there is a bend to the right and, in 0.30 mile, you arrive at the northern trail end/start point of the Scenic Trail.